Core care

 Spider plants are completely safe for pets and excellent air purifiers.

-A single spider plant can produce dozens of baby plantlets, making them great for sharing.
+A single Spider Plant can produce dozens of baby plantlets, making them great for sharing.

-Use a balanced fertilizer during the growing season and pause when growth slows.
-About every 12-24 days, adjusting for season and drying speed.
-Clean foliage gently whenever dust builds up so the leaves can photosynthesize efficiently.
-As needed is the right time to trim away faded flowers and tired growth.
-A practical cleaning rhythm is monthly, adjusted for dust, rain splash, and pest pressure.
-These maintenance jobs work together: feeding supports new growth, cleanup reduces disease pressure, and pruning keeps the plant focused on healthy stems, buds, or foliage instead of tired material.
+In practice, moderate feeding works well: regular during active growth, quiet during slow months.
+About every 12-24 days for Spider Plant, adjusting for season and drying speed.
+In practice, wipe foliage gently when dust builds up so leaves can keep working efficiently.
+In practice, as-needed pruning keeps shape and energy where you want it.
+A practical Spider Plant cleaning rhythm is monthly, adjusted for dust, rain splash, and pest pressure.
+These Spider Plant maintenance jobs work together: feeding drives new growth, cleanup lowers disease pressure, and pruning redirects energy to healthy tissue.

-Practice with bite-sized plant quizzes in the Plantology app.
+Practice with bite-sized quizzes to remember Spider Plant care basics faster in the Plantology app.

-Diagnose symptoms and get guided help with Plant Doctor in the Plantology app.
+Diagnose Spider Plant symptoms and get guided help with Plant Doctor in the Plantology app.

-Track care schedules, troubleshoot issues faster, and discover more plants without leaving the Plantology ecosystem.
+Track care schedules, troubleshoot issues faster, and discover more plants while you care for Spider Plant.

 Diagnose pests, yellow leaves, root rot, and other common problems with step-by-step guidance that helps you act quickly.